DevMountain/angular-3-afternoon/README.md

 ### Summary

 In this step, we'll build out the cart component.
-The cart component is responsible for displaying all swag that is current in the cart.
-It will also provide a user with the option to checkout, which in this case should empty the user's cart and clear the total.
-This component will make use of the swag component to display swag that is in the cart.
+The cart component is responsible for displaying all swag that is currently in the cart.
+It will also provide a user with the option to checkout, which in this case should empty the user's cart.
+This component will make use of the swag component to display the swag that is in the cart.

 ### Instructions